Utils

 from gepa_adk.utils import extract_trajectory

-from gepa_adk.domain.types import TrajectoryConfig
+from gepa_adk.domain.types import DEFAULT_SENSITIVE_KEYS, TrajectoryConfig

 # Extract with defaults